 Defense Community Compatibility Account

-Washington state’s 2019 legislative session created the Defense Community Compatibility Account with Substitute Senate Bill 5748 to support necessary infrastructure and support compatible land use and infrastructure near Washington military installations.
-The purpose of the program is to provide the first statewide framework for evaluating and prioritizing projects that enhance the economy, environment and quality of life opportunities for local communities affected by the presence of military installations.
+The 2019 Legislature created the Defense Community Compatibility Account with to support necessary infrastructure and support compatible land use and infrastructure near military installations in Washington.
+The program provides a framework for evaluating and prioritizing projects that enhance the economy, environment and quality of life opportunities for local communities affected by the presence of military installations.

 Governor’s Smart Communities Awards Program

 Short Course on Local Planning

 Submitting Materials to the State for Review

 The Defense Community Compatibility Account (DCCA) directs Commerce to evaluate numerous civilian-military land use projects and submit a list to the Legislature of projects ready to address compatibility issues.
 With the development of this program, Washington joins 19 other states that provide funding opportunities to promote compatibility between the military and their host communities.